 Moreover, sensory processing issues can occur independently, with no other diagnosis at all.
 For this reason, it is important that a diagnosis is only made after comprehensive evaluations that provide a detailed picture of the presenting behavior.

-If you are concerned about your child’s SPD, the Find an Eye Doctor directory may provide a list of eye doctors near you that can help you to significantly improve the life of your child.
+If you are concerned about your child’s SPD, find an eye doctor near you that can help you to significantly improve the life of your child.

 Behaviors related to SPD